wangyi111/cvppa2023-DND-challenge/README.md

 ![workflow](demo/cvppa2023_workflow.png)

-This repository is based on [mmpretrain](https://github.com/open-mmlab/mmpretrain) toolbox.
+This repository is based on [mmpretrain](https://github.com/open-mmlab/mmpretrain) toolbox (was v1.0.0).
 A detailed technical report is available [here](https://arxiv.org/abs/2309.15277).

 ### Dataset preparation
 Download the datasets WW2020 and WR2021 based on https://github.com/jh-yi/DND-Diko-WWWR.
 Then split each subset into 5 folds, and organize the data as below: